-Faculty and students are drawn from a variety of backgrounds, such as the arts, computer engineering, humanities, the sciences, and social sciences, to pursue interdisciplinary artistic and scholarly research and production in the context of a broad examination of digital arts and cultures.
+DANM Faculty and students represent a variety of backgrounds, including the arts, computer engineering, humanities, the sciences, and social sciences.
+Together, we examine digital arts and cultures through interdisciplinary artistic and scholarly research and production.

 New Praxis—The term “Praxis” has many meanings, which include “translating ideas into action” and “action and reflection upon the world in order to change it.”
 New Praxis in DANM is comprised of “critique” and “practicum” which provide students with both the practical training and critical dialogue necessary to pursue their own individual goals as artists and cultural practitioners.